yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 **Executing the distributed task**

-{% highlight java %}
+{% highlight csharp %}
 ISpaceProxy spaceProxy = // obtain a proxy to a space
 //Execute the task on all the primary nodes with in the cluster
 //and inserting the calculation result to count variable long count = spaceProxy.Execute(new DistributedCountTask("hello world"));
 {% endhighlight %}

-# Space Task Results Filter
+# Results Filter

 When executing a distributed space task, results arrive in an asynchronous manner and once all the results have arrived, the `ISpaceTaskResultsReducer` is used to reduce them.
 The `ISpaceTasukResultsFilter` can be used as a callback and filter mechanism to be invoked for each result that arrives.

-{% highlight java %}
+{% highlight csharp %}
 public interface ISpaceTaskResultsFilter<T>
 {
-  /// <summary>
-  /// A callback invoked for each result that arrives as a result of a distributed space task execution allowing
-  /// to access the result that caused this event, the events received so far, and the total expected results.
-  /// </summary>
-  /// <param name="info">Current filter info.</param>
-  /// <returns>Filter's decision</returns>
   SpaceTaskFilterDecision GetFilterDecision(SpaceTaskFilterInfo<T> info);
 }

-/// <summary>
-/// Controls what should be done with the results of an <see cref="IDistributedSpaceTask{R,T}"/> execution.
+// Controls what should be done with the results of an execution. public enum SpaceTaskFilterDecision
-/// </summary>
-public enum SpaceTaskFilterDecision
 {
-  /// <summary>
-  /// Continue processing the distributed task.
+  // Continue processing the distributed task.
-  /// </summary>
   Continue = 0,
-  /// <summary>
-  /// Break out of the processing of the distributed task and move
+  // Break out of the processing of the distributed task and move
-  /// to the reduce phase including the current result.
+  // to the reduce phase including the current result.
-  /// </summary>
   Break = 1,
-  /// <summary>
-  /// Skip this result and continue processing the rest of the results.
+  // Skip this result and continue processing the rest of the results.
-  /// </summary>
   Skip = 2,
-  /// <summary>
-  /// Skip this result and breaks out of the processing of the distributed task
+  // Skip this result and breaks out of the processing of the distributed task
-  /// and move to the reduce phase.
+  // and move to the reduce phase.
-  /// </summary>
   SkipAndBreak = 3,
 }
 {% endhighlight %}